 If the frequency analysis of a ciphertext shows a seeming match to normal text, then the cipher is likely to be a transposition.
 If frequency analysis seems to show a different mapping of characters from normal text, but trying to plug the proper characters back into the ciphertext gives absolutely no useful results, then the cipher is likely a combination substitution and transposition.

 Of course, frequency analysis requires enough text to permit the construction of a useful table of letter frequencies.
-This is a general truth of cryptanalysis: the more cryptotext available, the easier the cryptotext is to crack, and on the other side of the coin, short or fragmentary cryptotexts can be difficult to crack even if they use an insecure cryptographic scheme.BACK_TO_TOP
+This is a general truth of cryptanalysis: the more cryptotext available, the easier the cryptotext is to crack, and on the other side of the coin, short or fragmentary cryptotexts can be difficult to crack even if they use a weak cryptographic scheme.BACK_TO_TOP

 * Solving a monoalphabetic substitution cipher is easy.
 Solving even a simple code is difficult.
 Decrypting a coded message is a little like trying to translate a document written in an alien language, with the task basically amounting to building up a "dictionary" of the codegroups and the plaintext words they represent.